It is a time of rapid change, and one of the things that is rapidly changing is gold.

 And it is interesting to watch.

-Uh you always followed the gold-silver ratios.
+Something I've been curious, you always followed the gold-silver ratios.

-And today it's about, I think it's about 88 uh ounces of silver to make one ounce of gold.
+And today it's about, I think it's about 88 ounces of silver to make one ounce of gold.

 And that's been an interesting metric.

-So uh there's been some there's a bit of big leap in gold, even though you know Bitcoin was at 100,000 in 2020.
+So there's been a big leap in gold, even though Bitcoin was $100,000 in 2024 at the end of 24.

-24 at the end of uh 24, it broke a hundred thousand and went to about a hundred and twenty thousand, I believe, around the Trump inaugural.
+It broke 100,000 and went to about 120,000, I believe, around the Trump inaugural.

-But it's been trading sideways and chopping sideways a lot, most likely uh through the last few months.
+But it's been trading sideways and chopping sideways a lot, most likely through the last few months.

 Yes.

-And it's kind of interesting that even El Salvador, which had uh moved over strongly to Bitcoin, their central bank has started accumulating gold for the first time.
+And it's kind of interesting that even El Salvador, which had moved over strongly to Bitcoin, their central bank has started accumulating gold for the first time.

 That's correct.

-Uh it's a really interesting time.
+It's a really interesting time.

 So I think this is because we've got a lot of fiscal uncertainty.

-Um it's it's hard to tell exactly what the true price of gold is, but I don't think we're anywhere near it right now, Dave.
+It's hard to tell exactly what the true price of gold is, but I don't think we're anywhere near it right now, Dave.

 Yeah, yeah.

-I guess you know, along with their fiat currency, they have fiat jobs, things that don't really exist that they just make up out of thin air.
+I guess, you know, along with their fiat currency, they have fiat jobs, things that don't really exist, that they just make up out of thin air.

-And that had been happening throughout the Biden administration uh last year or so, and uh now they're having a reckoning as they start to try to backfill and remove these fake jobs that they put in there to try to pump him up and make him look good.
+And now they're having a reckoning as they start to try to backfill and remove these fake jobs that they put in there to try to pump him up and make him look good.

 It can be something that you have physical custody of.